 How to Prepare

-- Add the butternut squash and a pinch of ground pepper and then saute for 10 minutes until everything is soft and tender
+- Add the butternut squash and a pinch of ground pepper, and then saute for 10 minutes or until everything is lightly roasted.

-- Lower the heat to a simmer, cover and let cook for about ten minutes or until the squash is soft.
+- Lower the heat to a simmer, cover and let it cook for about 10 minutes or until the squash is soft.

-- Add vanilla and continue to simmer for another ten to fifteen minutes
+- Add the vanilla extract and continue to simmer for another 10 to 15 minutes.

 - Let the mixture cool and then blend until you have a creamy puree.